-Temperature profiles are available from radiosondes over populated land areas and from aircraft (ascent/descent profiles) over some of these areas.
+Temperature profiles are available from radiosondes over populated land areas, from ships in the North Atlantic (the E-ASAPs) and from aircraft (ascent/descent profiles) over some of these areas.
 In these areas, horizontal and temporal resolution is acceptable and vertical resolution and accuracy are good.
 Over most of the Earth - ocean and sparsely-inhabited land - coverage of in situ data is marginal or absent.
 Profile data are supplemented by single-level data from aircraft along main air routes, where horizontal and temporal resolution and accuracy are acceptable or good.

 Polar satellites provide information on temperature with global coverage, good horizontal resolution and high accuracy.
-Vertical resolution from passive microwave and first-generation infra-red filter radiometers is marginal.
-Second-generation, advanced infra-red systems have improved acceptable vertical resolution.
-Microwave measurements from AMSU-A provide considerable information, including in cloudy areas with moderate amounts of cloud water, and strong positive impacts have been demonstrated by all global NWP centres, to the extent that this is now the single most important source of observational information for global NWP, even in the northern hemisphere, given that at least 2-3 AMSU-A sounders with complementary orbits are available.
-Data from high resolution infra-red sounders (AIRS on EOS-Aqua, IASI on METOP and CrIS on S-NPP) have also shown strong positive impact, and similar data will become available from instruments on JPSS (CrIS)), Feng Yun-3 (HIRAS), Feng Yun-4 (GIIRS) and Meteosat 3rd Generation (IRS).
-Satellite sounding data are currently under-utilised over land, but progress in this area is being reported.
-Biasfree radiooccultation measurements now complement other systems through high accuracy and vertical resolution in the stratosphere and upper to mid troposphere with demonstrated significant NWP impact.
-Generally, both microwave and infrared radiance data containing information on lower-tropospheric temperature is under-utilized due to surface emissivity and land-surface temperature uncertainties.
+Second-generation, advanced infrared systems have useful vertical resolution.
+Although their low vertical resolution means they can only constrain the large scale, microwave measurements from AMSU-A provide considerable information, including in all-sky conditions, and strong positive impacts have been demonstrated by all global NWP centres, to the extent that this has been the single most important source of observational information for global NWP over the past 20 years, even in the northern hemisphere, given that multiple AMSU-A sounders with complementary orbits are available.
+Data from high spectral resolution infrared sounders in polar orbits have also shown strong positive impact, and similar data will become available from geostationary satellites.
+Satellite sounding data are currently under-utilised in many centres over land, snow and ice surfaces, but significant progress in these areas is being reported.

+Biasfree radio-occultation measurements now complement other systems through high accuracy and vertical resolution in the stratosphere and upper to mid troposphere with demonstrated significant NWP impact..